DarkTHor55/PiSync/README.md

-# 🌐 PiSync Event Management Backend API
+# 🌐 PiSync Event Management Backend

 A robust and scalable backend API built with **Node.js**, **Express.js** and **postgresql** for managing users.
 It supports clean code architecture, pagination, error handling, and modular service layers.